cynthpie/GAN_VAE_dl/README.md

 For variational autoencoder (VAE):
 - I developed a VAE from scartch to learn the latent embeddings of the MNIST digits.
 - I defined a $\beta$ loss function for VAE and discussed its theoretical intuition.
-- I visualised the latent embeddings with t-SNE plots.
+- I visualised the learnt embeddings with t-SNE plots.

 For generative adversarial network (GAN):
 - I developed a Deep Convolutional Generative Adversarial Network (DCGAN) from scartch and trained it on the CIFAR-10 dataset